 A custodian control SDIRA is best for IRA investors who are not making multiple IRA investments.

-Self-Directed IRA Checkbook Control (SDIRA LLC)
+Self-Directed IRA Checkbook Control

 Whereas with a Self-Directed IRA with checkbook (also known as Self-Directed IRA LLC), the annual Self-Directed IRA fee is much lower because you no longer have to pay a custodian to do the work for you.
 You’re doing it yourself.